Articles on: Trading Essentials

 If the order is partially filled, the Limit order for the unsold coins will remain in the Order Book until the price is reached, or the order is cancelled.

-Stop %: This price triggers the Limit Order to be placed.
+1. Stop %: This price triggers the Limit Order to be placed.
 Choose a percentage below the average Entry Price.
 Then if needed, the Stop Price order flag in the chart can be dragged up or down.

-Limit %: The price at which the limit order will be placed, once the Stop is triggered.
+1. Limit %: The price at which the limit order will be placed, once the Stop is triggered.
 The percentage is based on the average Buy price for the order.
 The Limit Price order flag in the chart can also be dragged up or down.

-Stop Loss Cool down
+Stop Loss Cool Down

 If the price is still below the stop price when the cooldown timer finishes, the stop loss will be triggered.
+However, if the price is above the stop price when the cooldown timer finishes, the timer is reset.

 Note that the cooldown period will apply each time the price drops below the Stop Price.

-Updated on: 14/07/2023
+Updated on: 02/12/2025

 Was this article helpful?